 Of course, there are other ways of covering your tuition fee, and that’s by checking all the scholarships for Master’s degrees in China.

 China isn’t that expensive living costs-wise.
 Indeed, even if the plane ticket to get you there might make you eat instant noodles for a month, once you’re there, life will be comfortable, even on a student’s budget.
+The minimum you have to prepare is 550 EUR/month.

 China is located at the east coast of the largest continent (Eurasia) as well as the western margin of the largest ocean (Pacific).
 It has a land area of about 9.6 million square km, occupying 6.5 percent of the total land area of the world.
 Its population of more than 1.3 billion accounts for approximately one-fifth of the world population.